Staind

-The band's activity became more sporadic after their self-titled release, with Lewis pursuing a solo country music career and Mushok subsequently joining the band Saint Asonia, but they have continued to tour on and off in the following years.
-In 2016, Lewis reiterated that the band had not broken up, and would possibly create another album, but that his then-current focus was on his solo career.
-The band reunited more permanently in 2019 for several shows, continuing with live appearances in 2020.

 History

 Early years and Tormented (1995–1998)

 In 1993, vocalist Aaron Lewis and guitarist Mike Mushok met at a Christmas party in Springfield, Massachusetts.
 Mushok introduced drummer Jon Wysocki while Lewis brought in bassist Johnny April to form the band in 1995.
 Their first public performance was in February 1995, playing a heavy, dark, and introspective style of metal.
 Extensive touring in the Northeast helped Staind acquire a regional following over the next few years.

 The band started covering Korn, Rage Against the Machine, Pearl Jam, Tool, and Alice in Chains, among others, and played at local clubs (most commonly playing at Infinity, a live music venue located in Springfield) for a year and a half.
 Staind self-released their debut album, Tormented, in November 1996, citing Tool, Faith No More, and Pantera as their influences.
 In October 1997, Staind acquired a concert slot through Aaron's cousin Justin Cantor with Limp Bizkit.
 Just prior to the performance, Limp Bizkit frontman Fred Durst was appalled by Staind's grotesque album cover and unsuccessfully attempted to remove them from the bill.
 Durst thought that Staind were Theistic Satanists.
 After being persuaded to let them perform, however, Durst was so impressed that he signed them to Flip Records by February 1998.